695kede/xilinx-edge-ai/docs/ML-CIFAR10-Caffe/README.md

 ## 3.4 AWS p2.xlarge Instance

-A good reason to use [AWS](https://aws.amazon.com/) is that most of the ML SW tools are already preinstalled on the Deep Learning Base AMI Ubuntu (version 15), shown in the below screenshot.
+A good reason to use [AWS](https://aws.amazon.com/) is that most of the ML SW tools are already preinstalled on the Deep Learning Base AMI Ubuntu (version 15 and above), shown in the below screenshot.
 You only need to install Keras on the TensorFlow backend.
 ![figure](images/aws_ami.png)

 If you choose a p2.xlarge EC2 instance, as illustrated in the following screenshot, you get a K80 NVIDIA GPU, which is more than enough to run this tutorial: